 The UIS provides a core set of teacher indicators based on its administrative data collection.
 This includes traditional indicators, such as: trends in teacher numbers; pupil-teacher ratios; and data on trained teachers.
 These figures are used by the UIS, governments and international agencies to analyse the current state of the world’s teaching force.

-The UIS also produces more detailed information on the working conditions, salaries and qualifications of teachers in 60 countries.
-Our goal is to make these data available globally.
-This entails the development of new instruments and data collections.
-For example, the Institute is developing a new taxonomy on teacher training programmes to enhance the international comparability of indicators on teacher qualifications.
-In addition, we are also preparing to pilot a new global data collection on: teacher characteristics; attrition and staff turnover; training and qualifications; salary and incentives; and teacher workload.
+The UIS is also producing more detailed information on the characteristics, working conditions, salaries and qualifications of teachers.
+Our goal is to make these data available for as many countries as possible.
+This entails the development of new survey instruments and data collections.
+For example, the Institute is developing a global module on teachers to be launched in 2015.
+Another area of UIS work is the quality of data on teacher training.
+For example, the Institute is developing a taxonomy on teacher training programmes to enhance the international comparability of indicators in this domain.